Tesco bomb campaign: Surveillance of the Bradpole Road postbox

-A police officer is identified as a suspect

-In late December 2000, surveillance officers made an identification on a person using the postbox.
-One of the 38 people who had used the postbox was a local police officer who worked in the Bournemouth area.
-If the officer was 'Sally', he may have insider information about the investigation.
-The officer was interviewed by detectives, however, after a few hours, it was clear that the officer was not 'Sally' and it was simply coincidence that he had posted a letter in the Bradpole Road letterbox.
+In late December 2000, surveillance officers identified a suspect who used the postbox.
+One of the 38 people seen on the surveillance recording was a local police officer who worked in the Bournemouth area.
+The officer was interviewed by detectives, however, after a few hours, it was clear that the officer was not "Sally".

-'Sally' is identified and arrested
+Identification and arrest

 Weeks of work had eliminated all but nine of the thirty-eight people who had used the Bradpole Road letterbox.
 On 17 February 2001, over six months after the receipt of the first demand and three months since the last letter from "Sally", the police made a major breakthrough.
 Detective Constable Alan Swanton, a junior detective on the case, spotted one of the people caught by the surveillance of the postbox who had yet to be identified.
 The man was carrying a fuel container, which Swanton believed had come from a nearby filling station.
 Officers obtained CCTV footage from the filling station, where their suspect had paid by cheque, and identified the man as Robert Edward Dyer, a man with no previous convictions, who lived in the Kinson area of Bournemouth.

-Dyer, who, at the time, was a 51-year-old unsuccessful businessman, electrician and widower, having brought up his two teenage daughters following the death of his wife, believed to have been a suicide, in 1992 - his wife had died in 'mysterious circumstances', with an inquest reporting how Dyer had suffered a heart attack whilst his wife strangled herself with a ligature, after they'd both been drinking.
+Dyer, at the time, was a 51-year-old unsuccessful businessman, electrician, and widower.
+He had raised his two teenage daughters alone since the 1992 death of his wife.
+His wife had died under 'mysterious circumstances', with an inquest reporting how Dyer had suffered a heart attack whilst his wife strangled herself with a ligature, after they had both been drinking.

 He was placed under surveillance, in the hope that he would be seen to post a letter or to visit Tesco stores.
 The surveillance operation did not yield any results; instead Dyer spent most of his time visiting his elderly mother and carrying out errands.

-It was decided that police would visit Dyer at his home address and would use a specialised software on a disc, to examine his computer.
+It was decided that police would visit Dyer at his home address and would use a specialised software on a disc to examine his computer.
 The software would then search the hard drive of the computer, looking for specific words that had been used in the letters.
 If the software located any of the words, it would display on the screen what document the words related to.
 This had been done on other suspects to eliminate them as a suspect from the enquiry.